 Responsible ethical sourcing is an ongoing process and our suppliers are regularly re-audited by a specialist independent third party to make sure we are continually meeting our standards and developing positive relationships for ongoing improvement.

 Working together with our suppliers is vital in ensuring we’re partnering for success, for the long run.
 Our team makes regular visits to our suppliers, working with them to complete on-ground training and education through a series of workshops.

-Within the last 12 months we have conducted 186 factory audits which gives us the most up-to-date position of our direct supplier base across all regions.
-By 2021 we aim to also audit all second-tier indirect suppliers.
+Within the last 24 months we have conducted 217 factory audits which gives us the most up-to-date position of our direct supplier base across all regions.

 We have a zero-tolerance policy for the use of child, forced and prison labour in the manufacturing of our garments.
 We strive for full transparency and do not allow outsourcing or subcontracting unless sub-contractors are audited and approved also.

-Most of our products are produced in China, followed by Bangladesh, India, Pakistan, Sri Lanka and Cambodia.
-We absolutely ban the use of cotton from Uzbekistan and working with factories in the province of Xinjiang as they don't comply with our code in human rights.
+Most of our products are produced in China, followed by Bangladesh, India, Sri Lanka and Cambodia.
+We ban the use of cotton from Uzbekistan and working with factories in the province of Xinjiang as they don't comply with our code in human rights.

 Our customers’ safety is of the utmost importance to us; we want you to know that safety will never be compromised in the name of affordability.

 We use strict safety protocols at our factories, including metal detection machines, flammability tests (as per Australian/NZ standards) and the restriction of all hazardous chemicals and dyes.
 We are proud to say we haven’t had a mandatory Fair Trading Act recall since 2013.